-Here are some brief overviews of each of the programs here at GDBBS.
+Brief overviews of each of the programs in the GDBBS:

 The Biochemistry, Cell and Developmental Biology (BCDB) program at Emory University is a cross-disciplinary training program that encourages and fosters innovative thinking and experimentation.
 Our faculty members are drawn from 15 departments within Emory University to provide training in Biochemistry, Cell Biology, Development, Molecular Biology, Structural Biology, Cancer Biology, and allied areas of research.
 The program uses formalized training in scientific research, presentation, writing, hypothesis design, and teaching to enable students to integrate diverse biological disciplines.
 Our students graduate as well-rounded biomedical research scientists who are highly competitive in a number of different career paths.
 Whether your goal is pure basic science or translational research we offer research opportunities that will enable you to impact human health and our understanding of our world.